 For patients who do not meet one of the criteria above, medical therapy is recommended based on data from the randomized trials, which showed that renal-artery stenting plus medical therapy had no significant benefit over medical therapy alone for preventing adverse cardiovascular or renal events (1 Treatment reference Renal artery stenosis is a decrease in blood flow through one or both of the main renal arteries or their branches.
 Renal artery occlusion is a complete blockage of blood flow through one or... read more ).
-Angiotensin-converting enzyme (ACE) inhibitors, angiotensin II receptor blockers, or renin inhibitors can be used in unilateral and, if glomerular filtration rate (GFR) is monitored closely, in bilateral renal artery stenosis.
-These drugs can reduce GFR and increase serum blood urea nitrogen and creatinine levels.
-If GFR decreases enough to increase serum creatinine, calcium channel blockers (eg, amlodipine, felodipine) or vasodilators (eg, hydralazine, minoxidil) should be added or substituted.
+Angiotensin-converting enzyme (ACE) inhibitors or angiotensin II receptor blockers (ARBs) can be used in unilateral and, if glomerular filtration rate (GFR) is monitored closely, in bilateral renal artery stenosis.
+These medications can potentially reduce GFR and increase serum blood urea nitrogen and creatinine levels.
+Additional antihypertensive medications are frequently required.

 Renal artery stenosis or occlusion may be acute (usually due to thromboembolism) or chronic (usually due to atherosclerosis or fibromuscular dysplasia).